8 Coed Recreational Flag Football Rules

 • a team declares a punt and their “30 seconds” (see below) has elapsed – the clock will resume for the punt and the ensuing return.
 It will be stopped when the returnee is tagged and up until their first snap from scrimmage.

 • A team calls a time out.
-The clock does stop momentarily on first downs during the final minute of each half until the ball is spotted.
+The clock does stop momentarily on first downs during the final minute of the 2nd half until the ball is spotted.

 For the entire game, the offensive team has 30 seconds to snap the ball once the referee spots the ball.
-The penalty is three steps and replay the down.
+The penalty is 5 steps and replay the down.

-Each team shall have 4 downs to either score or earn another first down.
-First downs are achieved when a team crosses two 8 yd. markers based on their original field position.
+Each team shall have 4 downs to either score or earn another 1st down.
+1st downs are achieved when a team crosses two markers based on their original field position.
 If a team fails to score or earn a first down, possession will go to the other team.
-Offensive teams may elect to punt on fourth downs.
+Offensive teams may elect to punt on 4th down.

 A punt must be declared and cannot be faked.
 All punts are “free” punts.
-A team need not snap during a punt, a dropped snap during a punt is not a fumble.
+A team need not snap during a punt.
 Punts must be kicked.
-Punts cannot be thrown.
-Punts are “open” plays meaning, there are no Male/Female rules for punts.
-There is no minimum number of players required on the line of scrimmage during a punt.
-NO DOWNFIELD BLOCKING or BLOCKING AT THE LINE OF SCRIMMAGE.
+Punts are “open” plays meaning, there are no male/female rules for punts.
+Defense must have 5 players on the line of scrimmage, and 2 returners.
+NO downfield blocking or blocking at the line of scrimmage.
 The kicking team may not cross the line of scrimmage until the ball is kicked.

 The receiving team may not raise hands or jump to block a punt.
-If a punt is “shanked” and caught it is a live ball and is returnable.
 If the ball comes into contact with the ground after it has been punted it is a dead ball, spotted at the point where it hit the ground, and may not be returned.
-A punt through the end-zone comes back to 8 paces/yards off the goal line.
+A punt into the end-zone comes back to 8 paces/yards off the goal line.
 If a player drops the ball in the endzone, the ball is again spotted 8 paces/yards out from the goal line and is not counted as a safety.

 CONTINUANCE OF PLAY